ajitgoel/Notes/InterviewQuestions/Java/SpringIO-Tutorial-Rest.md

 Instead, the following tactics help make your services less likely to break existing clients you may or may not control:

-- Don’t remove old fields.
-Instead, support them.
+- ==Don’t remove old fields.
+Instead, support them.==
-- Use rel-based links so clients don’t have to hard code URIs.
+- ==Use rel-based links so clients don’t have to hard code URIs.==
-- Retain old links as long as possible.
-Even if you have to change the URI, keep the rels so older clients have a path onto the newer features.
+- ==Retain old links as long as possible.
+Even if you have to change the URI, keep the rels so older clients have a path onto the newer features.==
-- Use links, not payload data, to instruct clients when various state-driving operations are available.
+- ==Use links, not payload data, to instruct clients when various state-driving operations are available.==

 It may appear to be a bit of effort to build up `RepresentationModelAssembler` implementations for each resource type and to use these components in all of your controllers.
 But this extra bit of server-side setup (made easy thanks to Spring HATEOAS) can ensure the clients you control (and more importantly, those you don’t) can upgrade with ease as you evolve your API.